carterww/fiber/README.md

 ## Selling Points
 Some of Fiber's selling points include:
 1. A simple and straightforward interface.
-2. Ability to provide custom memory allocators.
+2. Ability to use custom memory allocators.
 3. No hidden memory allocation.
 4. Ability to select a job queue implementation at initialization.
 5. Support for adding and removing threads after initialization.